Table of Contents

 Typically, if you are charged with the offence of unlicensed driving you are sentenced to a fine or a term of imprisonment.
 Both the maximum fine and term of imprisonment vary from case to case and are usually determined by the basis for which the person’s licence was originally suspended.

 Ultimately, yes.
 When you are sentenced for the offence of unlicensed driving, the Court must impose a mandatory period of disqualification, unless you have never previously held a driver’s licence.
-The period of disqualification will be with the Court’s discretion, however will usually range between 1 and 6 months.
+The period of disqualification will be at the Court’s discretion, however, will usually range between 1 and 6 months.

 Essentially, this means your licence must be disqualified for a minimum of 1 month and a maximum of 6 months.
 If you are charged with an unlicensed driving offence, we recommend you seek legal advice in relation to the disqualification period, as there may be various circumstances which limit or extend this period.